-Easy to start from seed and grow easily in most climates, there are different types of tomatoes out there for nearly every garden or desire.
+Easy to start from seed and grow easily in most climates, there are different tomato types out there for nearly every garden or desire.

-So long as you prepare the soil correctly and are ready to deal with common pests then you should get a large crop.
+So long as you nurture and prepare the soil correctly and are ready to deal with common pests then you should get a large crop.

-This list features only heirloom varieties since most of what you’ll see at your average garden store are hybrids, and you’re here for something different.
+There are many tomato varieties are there.
+However, all in this article are heirloom varieties, since most of what you’ll see at your average garden store are hybrids, and you’re here for something different.

-As the name suggests, the egg tomato produces egg-sized and shaped fruit.
-The fruit is firm and keeps well.
+As the name suggests, the egg yolk produces egg-sized fruits.
+Moreover, the fruits are firm and keep well.